ciselab/CodeBert-CodeToText-Reproduction/README.md

 In comparison, training on a RTX 1070 took 7h per epoch.
 Training on a 3080ti took 6h per epoch.
 Training on an A40 took ~4h per epoch.
-In general, GPU tries to allocate around 12gb of memory.
+In general, the GPU tries to allocate around 12gb of memory.

 In general, despite being a good first step, GPU Containers turned out to be quite fragile.
 We have seen multiple problems with Framework-Versions, Hardware and OS combinations.